Your journey to NatWest

 - For matters arising on or after 1 May 2025, please serve legal notices to National Westminster Bank Public Limited Company, 250 Bishopsgate, London, EC2M 4AA; or

-- For matters arising before 1 May 2025 (even if you only became aware of them after 1 May 2025), please serve legal notices to Sainsbury’s Bank plc, 33 Holborn, London, EC1N 2HT.
+- For matters arising before 1 May 2025 (even if you only became aware of them after 1 May 2025), please serve legal notices to Sainsbury’s Bank plc, 33 Charterhouse Street, London, EC1M 6HA.

 Compensation settled by way of set-off against a loan or a credit card balance